United Airlines Holdings, Inc. (NASDAQ:UAL) Shares Sold by Sigma Planning Corp

 Sigma Planning Corp lowered its stake in shares of United Airlines Holdings, Inc. (NASDAQ:UAL) by 2.7% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 14,246 shares of the transportation company’s stock after selling 393 shares during the quarter.
 Sigma Planning Corp’s holdings in United Airlines were worth $495,000 as of its most recent filing with the Securities and Exchange Commission.

 Several other hedge funds also recently added to or reduced their stakes in UAL.
 Edge Wealth Management LLC grew its position in shares of United Airlines by 246.0% during the second quarter.
 Edge Wealth Management LLC now owns 813 shares of the transportation company’s stock worth $28,000 after buying an additional 578 shares in the last quarter.
 NuWave Investment Management LLC acquired a new stake in shares of United Airlines during the second quarter worth approximately $30,000.
-Orion Portfolio Solutions LLC grew its position in shares of United Airlines by 220.9% during the second quarter.
-Orion Portfolio Solutions LLC now owns 860 shares of the transportation company’s stock worth $30,000 after buying an additional 592 shares in the last quarter.
+Orion Portfolio Solutions LLC boosted its holdings in United Airlines by 220.9% in the second quarter.
+Orion Portfolio Solutions LLC now owns 860 shares of the transportation company’s stock worth $30,000 after purchasing an additional 592 shares during the period.
 Parallel Advisors LLC boosted its holdings in United Airlines by 90.0% in the third quarter.
 Parallel Advisors LLC now owns 910 shares of the transportation company’s stock worth $32,000 after purchasing an additional 431 shares during the period.
 Finally, Tobam acquired a new position in United Airlines in the second quarter worth $35,000.
 60.61% of the stock is owned by institutional investors and hedge funds.

 Shares of NASDAQ UAL opened at $36.85 on Friday.
 United Airlines Holdings, Inc. has a fifty-two week low of $17.80 and a fifty-two week high of $93.72.
 The firm’s 50-day simple moving average is $35.45 and its 200 day simple moving average is $33.63.
 The company has a quick ratio of 0.98, a current ratio of 1.04 and a debt-to-equity ratio of 3.22.
 The stock has a market cap of $10.72 billion, a P/E ratio of -2.24 and a beta of 1.51.